JoshDoug/Notes/Containers/Docker/Docker-Commands.md

 Setting up debug support (using xDebug) with PhpStorm requires a few extra steps:

-* Configure Docker within PhpStorm, set it to use a Dockerfile.
-Configure the Dockerfile as needed, e.g. bind ports `8080:80`, bind mounts `pwd/src:/var/www/html`, set an image tag and container name.
-That seems to be the minimum configuration necessary.
+* Configure Docker within PhpStorm, set a configuratoin to use the Dockerfile.
+Add configuration arguments as needed, e.g. bind ports `8080:80`, bind mounts `pwd/src:/var/www/html`, set an image tag and container name.
+That seems to be the minimum configuration necessary within PhpStorm.
 * Next add a Docker file that sets up xDebug and configures it
 * Make sure that the Xdebug browser extension is installed and that PhpStorm is listening
 * At this point if the container is running and a break point is enabled it should just work, the container can be run in normal mode and then PhpStorm will automatically switch to debug mode.